HermannBjorgvin/Kennitala/README.md

         Checks if kennitala checksum is correct and if day of birth is between 41-71 If passed a string with non-digit characters included it removes them before validating

+	kennitala.generatePerson([date]);
+	    returns string

+	    Takes Date object as a parameter and returns a new kennitala for a person

+	kennitala.generateCompany([date]);
+	    returns string

+	    Takes Date object as a parameter and returns a new kennitala for a company

 ### Testing